laky/SOS-Local-AI/README.md

 - Llama Scout (4-bit / 6-bit) - Similar to the above.
 Largest model I can fit at the moment, but this one also can use some higher quantization version.
 I need to still test what it is properly capable of.
     - LM Studio: q4_k_xl and q6_k from https://model.lmstudio.ai/download/unsloth/Llama-4-Scout-17B-16E-Instruct-GGUF

-Contemplating building a workstation/server with 512+GB multi-channel RAM to be able to play with running DeepSeek R1 locally.
-Hit me up if you're curious about this... (likely will follow https://www.reddit.com/r/LocalLLaMA/comments/1k8xyvp/finally_got_10ts_deepseek_v30324_hybrid_fp8q4_k_m/, expected costs $4-5k + I already own an RTX 3090 24GB and RTX A2000 12GB).
+Contemplating building a workstation/server with 512-1024 GB multi-channel RAM to be able to play with running DeepSeek R1, Llama Maverick, Qwen 235B locally.
+Hit me up if you're curious about this...

 ## Demos

-#### Langgraph
+### Langgraph
 - Workflows with smaller and more specific tasks for LLMs are more likely to succeed.
 - Allows combining tasks in non-trivial ways and using AI agents.
 - Quick intro to Workflows and Agents 101 and the differences between them: [video](https://www.youtube.com/watch?v=aHCDrAbH_go), [docs](https://langchain-ai.github.io/langgraph/tutorials/workflows/)